 Social distancing from your normal maintenance schedule isn’t the right move.

-If your car already has minor issues, the neglect of working from home and sheltering in place, may be enough for something to become a major problem.
+If your car already has minor issues, the neglect of working from home and sheltering in place may be enough for something small to become a major problem.
 Maintaining your recommended maintenance will catch any issue, such as a failing hose, before it blooms into a full-blown catastrophe for your vehicle.

-Luckily, car sales and automotive repair work has been deemed essential and most locations are staying open.
+Luckily, car sales and automotive repair work have been deemed essential and most locations are staying open.
 According to USA Today, a lot of automotive service centers and dealerships are offering “no contact” service to help ease the wary minds of people in need of car repairs.

 2.)
 CHANGE THE OIL